 - Page speed matters.
 Your homepage should be fast and mobile-friendly.

 Your homepage is one place where you can fully control the content on it.
 A well-optimized homepage is an asset in the online world and allows you to boost bookings and fill tables.

-Check out our complete guide on how to manage and optimize your Google My Business Listing.
+Check out our complete guide on how to manage and optimize your Google Business Profile.

 Following these steps will help to put you in a stronger position compared to your competitors.
 Proactive restaurant reputation management costs time but is worth it in the long run, as it not only keeps you from getting damaged but also drives conversions and increases customer engagement.

 Do you have any questions about restaurant reputation management?
 Leave a comment below.

 We calculate your Online Reputation Score based on your customer feedback.

 Natalia is a Co-Founder of re:spondelligent.
 She is passionate about helping businesses manage and respond to their customer reviews and loves sharing her industry and marketing knowledge to help brands succeed.